Rated-RKO: Feud (2020–2021)

-The next year, at Royal Rumble, they participated in the Royal Rumble match as the first two entrants, with Edge entering at #1 and Orton entering at #2.
+The next year, at Royal Rumble, they participated in the Royal Rumble match as the first two entrants.
 Both would last until the final two where Edge eliminated Orton to win the match.
 Edge defeated Orton on the February 1 episode of Raw to end their year-long feud.
+Two years later, Edge would depart from WWE in 2023 and signed with All Elite Wrestling under his real name of Adam Copeland.